Loony4Logic/OpenRacer/Readme.md

 ## 📚 Getting Started

-### Stable version for wider use will be released soon
+### A stable version for wider use will be released soon

 ### Nightly Installation